inkline/inkline.io/content/docs/installation/nuxt.md

 ---
-title: Installation - Nuxt.js - Inkline
+title: Installation - Nuxt - Inkline
-description: Install Inkline for any application created using Nuxt.js.
+description: Install Inkline for any application created using Nuxt.
 layout: docs
 ---

-# Installation - Nuxt.js
+# Installation - Nuxt
-## Install Inkline for any application created using Nuxt.js.
+## Install Inkline for any application created using Nuxt.

 ### Installation

 <div class="install-step _margin-top:2">
 <div class="install-step-title"><span class="install-step-number">1</span> Create a project</div>

-Create a new Nuxt.js application using the `nuxi` CLI command below or using the [Nuxt.js guide](https://v3.nuxtjs.org/getting-started/installation), and follow the instructions provided by the installation wizard.
+Create a new Nuxt application using the `nuxi` CLI command below or using the [Nuxt guide](https://nuxt.com/docs/getting-started/introduction), and follow the instructions provided by the installation wizard.

 ~~~bash
 npx nuxi init my-nuxt-app